 Are you interested in joining us?
 Learn more here.

-Steering Committee members provide regular input to steer the direction and deliverables of the GHP.
-They actively work in handwashing, partner across sectors to increase handwashing, and engage in handwashing promotion activities around Global Handwashing Day.
-All Steering Committee members contribute substantial financial and/or in-kind resources to the GHP and attend biannual Steering Committee meetings.
+Steering Committee members provide regular input to steer the direction and deliverables of the Global Handwashing Partnership.
+Steering Committee members actively work in handwashing, partnering across sectors to increase handwashing and engaging in handwashing promotion activities around Global Handwashing Day.
+All Steering Committee members contribute substantial resources to the GHP.

 Colgate-Palmolive was a founding member of the GHP.
 A cleaner, healthy environment is important to Colgate not only because it's the right thing to do, but also because it makes good business sense.
 Colgate’s 2011 to 2015 sustainability strategy maintains its emphasis on People, Performance and Planet, with focused, measurable goals that align with the Company’s business objectives.
 As part of that commitment, Colgate aims to provide handwashing awareness to over 50 million households.